cybershiptrooper/autoprobing/TASK.md

 ## Workflow

 You should work on a research sprint, where you first brainstorm ideas and search for related work that might be relevant, then pick an idea to investigate and implement it, then iterate on it and see how much progress you can make.
 Keep a research log as you go in the dir `probe-research/`.
 For your sprint idea, you should create a new dir in that folder prefixed by the date and start time of the sprint in UTC (e.g. 2026-03-11--10-37) and suffixed with the name of the idea as a title.
 Put all your code in that dir as well, give it a README.md that describes the idea and the progress you made, and put any plots or data you generate in that dir as well.
 You should only work on 1 idea, and when you are done you can exit.
 This will run in a loop so each iteration is a single idea.
 When you're done, please also make an html webpage containing a report of your research and put it in the same dir as the code including plots and tables as well as the contents of the README.md.
+Please also report the two metrics mentioned above on all distributions of LiarsBench at the end no matter what new probes you try.

 When you start, the first thing you should do is make the README.md in the sprint dir and describe the idea you're going to try, the motivation behind it, and what you expect to happen.
 This will help make sure that other agents don't duplicate your work while you're working on it.